camerondugan/nixos-configuration/README.md

 1. Download the GUI NixOS install ISO and flash it to a USB
-2. Install NixOS on your machine with swap, hibernate, and preferably encrypted disk, but for getting started and easy debugging starting unencrypted is ok too.
+2. Install NixOS on your machine with swap, hibernate, and preferably encrypted disk, but for getting started and easy debugging starting unencrypted is OK too.
 3. ??? <you may need to search this part on your own>
 4. Profit